 - Puccini Bomboni, Staalstraat 17.
 No sugar, no butter, no fondant, no artificial additives.
 However, lots of chocolate and special ingredients such as pepper, rhubarb, tea, and calvados.
 Self-made according to traditional methods.
 Chocoholics from far and near come to the Staalstraat (or the shop at Singel 184) to stock up on their favourite flavours.

-- Tea in the City, Beethovenstraat 23 (15-minute walk from Conservatorium Hotel).
+- Tea in the City, Beethovenstraat 23.
 For those who want to sample some top teas, Amsterdam Zuid is the place to be.
 Here Betjeman & Barton’s tea and tisane (herbal tea) are sold.
 Over eighty kinds of tea are available, presented in fancy red tea tins with elegant lettering: Earl Grey, Jasmine, Rooibos, Sencha, Oolong Dragon Noir.
 The loose tea is sold in nylon or cotton bags.
 They also have a large collection of teapots and China.

 - Try Typically Dutch Food.
 From mini pancakes to croquettes from a vending machine, Amsterdam offers the hungry traveller plenty of unique culinary experiences.
 Don’t go home without trying at least one of these traditional Dutch foods such as Bitterballen, Stroopwafel, Poffertjes or a Tompouce.